2020 Winner: Digital Green

 Geographic Areas (Countries): Bangladesh, Ethiopia, India, Kenya, Nepal

 Organizational Type: Non-Profit

 Mission: Empower smallholder farmers to lift themselves out of poverty by harnessing the power of technology and grassroots-level partnerships

 Although smallholder farmers (those who farm plots of land one hectare or less) produce up to 80% of the food supply in Asia and sub-Saharan Africa, the highest incidence of poverty globally is associated with agricultural employment.
-Seventy percent of the world’s poor live in rural areas, relying on agriculture for their livelihoods.
+70% of the world’s poor live in rural areas, relying on agriculture for their livelihoods.
 Small-scale farmers are particularly vulnerable to the increasing frequency of floods and drought, shifting rainfall patterns, and spread of pests and diseases.
 Their acute vulnerability to shocks makes smallholder farmers more likely to be malnourished.
-They lack access to relevant, actionable information that could help smallholder farmers improve their productivity or income.

 Smallholder farmers in India and Ethiopia typify national statistics for undernutrition (40% of rural children under five years old are stunted) and poverty (33% of Ethiopia’s rural population and 15% of India’s rural population earn less than $1.90/day).
 They typically have 3-4 years of education and over 33% cannot read or write.
 Raising smallholder farmers’ yields and incomes is a critical measure for improving rural livelihoods; however, most farmers lack access to relevant, actionable information that could help them to improve their productivity or incomes.